toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 ------------- | ---- | -----------
 resourceId | integer | Expedia property ID. name | string | Name describing the property.
 Max.
-255 characters. partnerCode | string | Partner property code/identifier that helps identifying the property uniquely within the Expedia system. status | string | Status in which the property can be in; Allowed values are: Active, Inactive, Onboarding, UnderConversion. currency | string | Currency code applicable to all amounts found in any resources available as part of the EPS Product API.
+255 characters. partnerCode | string | Partner property code/identifier.
+Max 64 characters.
+Optional field returned for connected properties.
+This code allows partner to uniquely identify the property in its system. status | string | Status in which the property can be in; Allowed values are: Active, Inactive, Onboarding, UnderConversion. currency | string | Currency code applicable to all amounts found in any resources available as part of the EPS Product API.
 Format: [ISO 4217](http://www.iso.org/iso/home/standards/currency_codes.htm).
 E.g.: "USD" (for US dollars), "CAD" (for Canadian dollars) etc. address | [PropertyAddress](#/definitions/PropertyAddressDTO) | Property address details.